Capillary/ecom-api-document/source/includes/_groups.md

 ## Remove User

-Removes a specific member from the group.
+Removes a specific user from a group.